-As a licensed marriage and family therapist, I think this is the most important thing you can do in every aspect of preparing a sibling for baby!
-In the months leading up to the birth of the baby (and after), talk about the baby through the relationship of the siblings instead of the relationship of mom and baby.
-This eliminates a need for competition over the mother and changes the focus to the importance of being a big sister or brother.
+As a licensed marriage and family therapist, I think this is the most important thing you can do in preparing a sibling for a baby!
+In the months leading up to the baby’s birth (and after), talk about the baby through the siblings’ relationship instead of the relationship between mom and baby.
+This eliminates a need for competition over the mother and changes the focus to the importance of being a big sister or big brother.

 For example, “Instead of saying, “Mommy is going to have a new baby.”
 Try saying, “You are going to have a little baby sister.”
-Or instead of saying, “Mommy is so excited for new baby to get here.”
+Or instead of saying, “Mommy is so excited for the new baby to get here.”
 Try saying, “Your new brother is so excited to get here and have you hold him.
 He loves you so much.”
-This may seem like a small and insignificant change of wording, but I promise you, it makes a huge impact.
-It emphasizes the fun of the new sibling relationship versus the fact that the new baby is going to take up time with mom.
+This may seem like a small and insignificant wording change, but I promise you, it makes a huge impact.
+It emphasizes the fun of the new sibling relationship versus the fact that the new baby will take up time with mom.

-There are a plethora of books out there about becoming a big brother or sister.
+There are many books out there about becoming a big brother or sister.
 My top choice is “I’m a Big Brother” and “I’m a Big Sister” by Joanna Cole because you personalize the book to the sex of your child.
-And this book teaches them all they need to know about their big brother or sister roles form the perspective of the older sibling.
-A few other books to consider would be “My New Baby” by Rachel Fuller and “The New Baby” by Mercer Mayer.
+This book teaches them all they need to know about their big brother or sister roles from the older sibling’s perspective.
+Other books to consider are “My New Baby” by Rachel Fuller and “The New Baby” by Mercer Mayer.

-3. Talk it through — personalize to your experience with them as a baby.
+3. Talk it through — personalize your experience with them as a baby.

-As adults, we know it’s easier to lower anxiety during transitions when we have knowledge before an event versus after.
+As adults, we know it’s easier to lower anxiety during transitions when we know before an event occurs versus after.
 Who wants to go into a job interview but not know what the new job entails?
 Becoming a big sibling is kind of like that, too.
 The more detailed information you give them about babies, the more natural it will feel when the baby arrives.
-Saying little things like, “When your little brother gets here, we may have to change his diaper all of the time!
+Saying little things like, “When your little brother gets here, we may have to change his diaper all the time!
 Like all of the time.
-I remember there was one day where I changed your diaper 15 times.”
+I remember one day when I changed your diaper 15 times.”
 This does two things.
-It helps prepare them and also reminds them that you did all of the same stuff with them, which helps them to not feel excluded.
+It helps prepare them and reminds them that you did all the same stuff with them, which helps them not feel excluded.
 It normalizes the care babies require, the same care you gave them!